Third Stimulus Check: How Much Could Your Next Relief Payment Be?

-(CBS Detroit) — A third stimulus check seems to grow more and more certain by the day.
-As the economic toll of the ongoing COVID pandemic continues to mount, President Joe Biden and politicians on both sides of the aisle support putting more money in the pockets of Americans as soon as possible.
-While a relief payment seems likely, how much and when remain in question.
+(CBS Detroit) — A third stimulus check in the near future seems fairly likely.
+With the economic toll of the ongoing COVID pandemic continuing to mount, President Joe Biden and politicians from both parties support giving Americans more money as soon as possible.
+How much the relief payment is and when it reaches bank accounts remain somewhat uncertain.

 A $1,400 stimulus check is part of the $1.9 trillion relief package proposed by the Biden administration.
 The American Rescue Plan, in its current form, would also include more unemployment benefits, an improved child tax credit and additional aid for millions of Americans in dire economic straits because of the ongoing COVID-19 pandemic.
 Democrats control both houses of Congress and have signaled their willingness to pass stimulus legislation on a straight party-line vote if they have to.
 They’ve also paved the way for budget reconciliation, which would let them sidestep the filibuster in the Senate and pass stimulus with a simple majority.